rschneid1/EC500ProjectVoteTracker/README.md

-# EC500Project---VotingInterface
+# VoteTracker
 # Author: Ryan Schneider
+# Description:
-# Description: Provide a frontend interface to interact with congressional vote trackers.
+Provide a frontend interface to interact with congressional vote trackers.
 Attempt to implement any missing API features for the backend (using flask )